View Randy Vidal's Obituary on tcpalm.com and share memories

 |

-Port St Lucie - Randy Vidal, Sr., age 62, passed away at Traditions Hospital in Port St Lucie on August 17, 2019.
+Port St. Lucie - Randy Vidal, Sr., age 62, passed away at Traditions Hospital in Port St Lucie on August 17, 2019.
 He leaves behind his wife Elma of 20 years.
-He was the beloved father of Catherine (Cathy) Bell, Randy Vidal, Jr., Enrique (Ricky), and Kristina Vidal.
+He was the beloved father of Catherine (Cathy) Bell and son-in-law, William (Bill), Randy Vidal, Jr. and daughter-in-law, Jacqui, Enrique (Ricky), and Kristina Vidal.
 He loved his four grandchildren, Brandon, Jacob, Mason, and Ava.
 Beloved brother of Eugene (Gene), Steven (Steve), Richard, Linda, and many nieces and nephews.
-He will be remembered for his humor and always helping others.
+He cherished his family very much and will be loved and remembered for his humor and always helping others.